The in-house vs outsourcing debate continues to rage in organisations right across the UK.

 For a start, companies can have full transparency and control over the entire payroll process.

-We have already alluded to the fact that payroll can be extremely time-consuming and eat significantly into other tasks.
+We have already discussed how payroll can be extremely time-consuming and eat significantly into other tasks.
 While this is undoubtedly true, the larger issue relates to whether or not payroll is being run correctly.

 As with outsourcing, its success is very much dependent on who is in charge of administering it each month and, perhaps more crucially, how they are doing it.

-Unless the person is an expert who can keep on top of the regular legislative changes, it is quite likely that errors will occur and the implications can be extremely serious.
+Unless the person is an expert who can keep on top of the regular legislative changes, it is quite likely that errors will occur, with the implications potentially extremely serious.

 Did you know?